Too tired to think about dinner? How to reduce the mental load of food

 Once those basics are in, a lot of meals can happen without much thought.

-Use fresh food — but give yourself a back-up option
+Use fresh food — but have back-up options

-They buy lots of fresh food with good intentions, and then life happens.
+Too often, we buy lots of fresh food with good intentions, and then life happens.
 A late meeting.
-A tired evening.
-A child who needs something.
-Your week is off track by Tuesday.
-The spinach has turned to gunk, the fish is past its use-by date, and suddenly everything feels harder than it should.
+An errand you can’t put on hold.
+A child or partner who needs something.
+All this and your week is off track by Tuesday — the spinach has turned to gunk, the fish is past its use-by date, and suddenly everything feels harder than it should.

 Fresh food is important but it’s a great idea to have some nutritious cupboard staples too